jthegedus/dotfiles/README.md

 Things to improve:

+* complete git clone wrapper scripts
+  * ask for identity & signing configuration
+  * perform the clone
+  * set the local git configuration to use the previously captured metadata
 * document how Git setup works
   * wrapper scripts
 * document how SSH setup works for Git Identity & Signing management